zavolanlab/PAQR2/README.md

 PAQR is a tool that allows the quantification of transcript 3' ends (or poly(A) sites) based on standard RNA-seq data.
 As input it requires alignment files in BAM format and a bed file with coordinates of known "tandem" poly(A) sites (i.e. poly(A) sites that belong to the same gene).
 It returns a table of quantified tandem poly(A) sites.

+For more information, please refer to the original [PAQR publication][paqr-pub].
+The repository mentioned in the publication is accessible [here][paqr-old].
+Please be aware that that repository is no longer maintained, and the repository you're currently looking at contains the most up-to-date version of PAQR.

 ## Installation
 ### 1. Clone the repository